mahiyan446/SQL_project/README.md

 # Find the team with the most victories in each season in SQL
 # Determine the win, loss, and draw counts for each team.
-# calculate the number of consecutive home wins for each team
+# Calculate the number of consecutive home wins for each team
+# Determine the highest and lowest-scoring matches